DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SL-Model-Categories-tab.md

 ![SheetLink Export sheet](../../assets\images\SH-Export.png)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink](https://diroots.com/revit-plugins/revit-to-excel-sheetlink/).</sub>

-The Excel file is editable and after the editing of it you can import through SheetLink.
+The Excel file is editable and after editing can be imported through SheetLink.
 Caution, open the Instruction tab in your Excel file to get the colors legend.

 ```yaml